Cruising the Moselle River

 The River Moselle is the serene sister of the mighty River Rhine, a tributary of the great river winding its way through southwestern Germany and parts of France and Luxembourg.
 To embark on a Moselle river cruise is to immerse yourself in Germany’s most quintessential and picture-postcard sights, with the 340-mile waterway rising in France’s Vosges Mountains and travelling through Germany in Luxembourg.
-The river twists through banks of ruined castled and picturesque villages and a terraced wine region carpeted by Riesling, Elbling and Müller-Thurgau – with big hitting ports including Cochmem and Koblenz.
-Come in early October for autumn wine festivals in Boppard and Piesport and Christmas time for fairy tale Christmas markets.
+The river twists through banks of ruined castles and picturesque villages and a terraced wine region carpeted by Riesling, Elbling and Müller-Thurgau – with big hitting ports including Cochmem and Koblenz.
+Cruise the Moselle river in early October for autumn wine festivals in Boppard and Piesport and Christmas time for fairy tale Christmas markets.

-A cruise on the Moselle is the calmer, more laid-back alternative to a Rhine River cruise, with more smaller ports and lots of incredible scenery.
+Cruise the Moselle river for a calmer, more laid-back alternative to a Rhine River cruise, with smaller ports and lots of incredible scenery.
 All the main river cruise lines operate on the Moselle with sailings often combined with the Rhine and Main.
-For a more wallet-friendly sailing opt for A-Rosa, CroisiEurope, Tui and Fred Olsen, with prices slowly increasing for Avalon Waterways, Viking, AmaWaterways, APT, Tauck and Uniworld.
+For a more wallet-friendly sailing opt for A-Rosa, CroisiEurope, Tui and Fred Olsen, with prices slowly increasing for Moselle cruises with Avalon Waterways, Viking, AmaWaterways, APT, Tauck and Uniworld.

 Ports of the Moselle River